OpenMathLib/OpenBLAS/USAGE.md

 NUM_THREADS=32` or `make NUM_THREADS=64`.
 In `Makefile.system`, we will set
 `MAX_CPU_NUMBER=NUM_THREADS`.

+Despite its name, and due to the use of memory buffers in functions like SGEMM, the setting of NUM_THREADS can be relevant even for a single-threaded build of OpenBLAS, if such functions get called by multiple threads of a program that uses OpenBLAS.
+In some cases, the affected code may simply crash or throw a segmentation fault without displaying the above warning first.

+Note that the number of threads used at runtime can be altered to differ from the value NUM_THREADS was set to at build time.
+At runtime, the actual number of threads can be set anywhere from 1 to the build's NUM_THREADS (note however, that this does not change the number of memory buffers that will be allocated, which is set at build time).
+The number of threads for a process can be set by using the mechanisms described below.

 #### How can I use OpenBLAS in multi-threaded applications?

 If your application is already multi-threaded, it will conflict with OpenBLAS